niyuanqi/SNAP/README.md

 **AutoSEx.py :**

-Uses SExtractor routine (Bertin and Arnout) to detect objects in fits images and create catalog files.
+Uses SExtractor routine (Bertin and Arnout) to detect objects in fits images and create a photometry catalog.

 Try the following line in terminal for an explanation of flags and inputs.